Jeansen/jeansen.github.io/_posts/2018-03-11-my-vim-is-slow-how-to-boost-it-up.markdown

 Finally, I found [this post on stackoverflow.com](https://stackoverflow.com/questions/16902317/vim-slow-with-ruby-syntax-highlighting).

-There, the author of the accepted answers states, that any version up to Vim 7.3.969 uses an older regex engine than e.g. VIM 7.4 or 8.0.
+There, the author of the accepted answer states that any version up to Vim 7.3.969 uses an older regex engine than e.g. VIM 7.4 or 8.0.

 So, I followed the authors answer and added `set re=1` to my .vimrc file.
 This will set the regexp engine to the old